 Gangakhedkar who is also on the PM task force said that identifying hotspots (areas with higher intensity of COVID-19 positive patients) is ongoing activity, is one of the important steps in determining lifting of complete/partial lockdown at national/regional level.
 Citing concern, he said that the reason for worry is on availability of ventilators given the size of country.

-He added that it is difficult to gauge the behaviour of people in lockdown, given one of the rare steps taken to curtail the outbreak.
+He added that it is difficult to gauge the behavior of people in lockdown, given one of the rare steps taken to curtail the outbreak.
 Over next three week, the number of patient becoming COVID-19 positive would help to understand if the lockdown becomes national level or becomes regional level.
 77 per cent of traffic has gone down in urban areas.

 He emphasized that breaking the chain of transmission is of utmost importance.
 This can be done by following social distancing, ensuring people stay at home, physical distancing to be followed at work-place.